 Area: 250 acres

-In late 2013, BMW invited CWa to be one of twelve international firms to participate in a competition to design their new FIZ (Research and Innovation Center) in Munich, Germany.
+In late 2013, BMW invited Clive Wilkinson Architects to be one of twelve international firms to participate in a competition to design their new FIZ (Research and Innovation Center) in Munich, Germany.
 The competition entailed urban design and master planning for 250 acres of urban space to house over 26,000 employees across every work area within BMW, and included roads and traffic as well as public amenities.

 Apart from research centers, office buildings and factories, Büro ohne Grenzen is a vision for a new type of industrial presence that positively revitalizes, rather than imposes upon, the surrounding residential neighborhoods.